Rebilly/api-definitions/CONTRIBUTING.md

 Rebilly uses the following automated lint rules in addition to the [Redocly recommended rules](https://redocly.com/docs/cli/rules/):

+### Description writing guidance

+For guidance on how to write API descriptions when contributing to Rebilly APIs, see [Writing style](./WRITING-STYLE.md).

 ### Severity level `error`

 - [no-ambiguous-paths](https://redocly.com/docs/cli/rules/no-ambiguous-paths/)